kamosz08/trans-backend/README.md

 # Orders app

-This is pretty basic fullstack CRUD application I have created to try out some tools, libs and solutions.
-I didn't realy had an idea for something I could deploy and share with the world, this project was all about improving skills, not about the final product.
+Fullstack CRUD application to try out some tools, libs and solutions.
+This project was all about improving skills, not about the final product.

 # Most important tech details